AdobeDocs/commerce-marketplace/src/pages/guides/sellers/app-version.md

 # Specify the version

-After you [create the extension entry](extension-create.md), the next step is to specify and submit a new version.
+After you [create the app entry](app-create.md), the next step is to specify and submit a new version.
 Extensions can have multiple versions, including the first version submitted.

 For existing, approved extensions, follow these instructions to add new versions as available and released.